 Our Phlebotomy Technician program is composed of two courses designed to prepare students to function as a Phlebotomy Technician in either a hospital or clinic setting.
 The program teaches students to safely collect and handle blood specimens from a variety of patients.

 Students will not be allowed enrollment in courses until approved by the Program Coordinator.
-Students must pass Phlebotomy Essentials prior to enrollment in the Phlebotomy Clinical.
+Students must pass Phlebotomy Essentials and the Exam Review (National Healthcareer Association certification) before attending the Phlebotomy Clinical which is optional through the American Society for Clinical Pathology.
 Students will receive a certificate upon completion of each individual course.

 Tuition – $315.00